Jaswanth27032003/IntelUnnati_Dracarys/README.md

   `pip install opencv-python`

-  1) Create a Directory "OpenCv" which contains all the open files of `Models`, `Code`, `Data`at one place to integrate Yolo with OpenCv
+  1) Create a Directory "OpenCv" which contains all the open files of `Models`, `Code`, `Data`at one place to integrate Yolo with OpenCv.
   2) Now open the command prompt and activate the Python Environment you have created.
-Ex: `Enivornment_name\Scripts\activate`
+Ex: `Enivornment_name\Scripts\activate`.
-  3) Now change Directory to the OpenCv folder Ex: `cd Directory_location/Opencv`
+  3) Now change Directory to the OpenCv folder Ex: `cd Directory_location/Opencv`.
-  4) Now refer to the OpenCv code `Code/Opencv.py`
+  4) Now refer to the OpenCv code `Code/Opencv.py`.

 **Note: To get the desired output you have to change the code to your requirements in `Line 6, Line 22, Line 25, Line 39`
     `Line 6` - Data/coco.txt